gnugat-legacy/PronounceableWord/README.md

 ============================

-A light, customizable and simple PHP (>= 5.2) library generating random and western pronounceable words without using dictionaries or Markov chains.
+A light, customizable and simple PHP (>= 5.2) library generating random and pronounceable words without using dictionaries or Markov chains.

 This can be useful to generate pronounceable names, passwords and fixtures.